PokemonAutomation/SwSh-Arduino/README.md

 -	**SoftReset-SwordsOfJustice** – Soft reset for the Swords of Justice legendaries.
 -	**SoftResetUnattended-Regi** – Soft reset for the Regis and automatically stop on shiny.
 -	**SoftResetUnattended-SwordsOfJustice** – Soft reset for the Regis and automatically stop on shiny.
+-	**SoftResetUnattended-StrongSpawn** – Soft reset for the strong spawns and automatically stop on shiny.
+-	**SoftResetUnattended-Regigigas** – Soft reset for Regigigas and automatically stop on shiny.

 **Den Hunting:**
 -	**BeamReset** – Reset a beam until you see a purple beam.